Alizter/dune/doc/reference/dune/cram.rst

       This limits each selected test to at most 2.5 seconds of execution time.

+   .. _cram-conflict-markers-field:

    .. describe:: (conflict_markers <ignore|error>)

       .. versionadded:: 3.21

-      Determines how conflict markers inserted by version control systems are inserted.
+      Determines how conflict markers are handled.
+Git, diff3, and Jujutsu conflict markers are detected.
 The default behavior is to ``ignore`` them.
 Setting ``error`` will make the test runner reject such conflicts and refuse to run the test.

    .. describe:: (setup_scripts <files-list>)